OnurGumus/onurgumus.github.io/_posts/2020-11-25-Fable-Web-Components.md

 Well, the first benefit is your components become framework agnostic.
-Since the final output is HTML, once you have written a web component they can be easily consumed by React, Angular, Vue or Web assembly.
+Since the final output is HTML, once you have written a web component it can be easily consumed by React, Angular, Vue or Web assembly.

-The second benefit is web components give you a **shadow dom** which allows you to hide the CSS classes into the component.
-So that you could have truly isolated CSS styling as CSS styles outside of the shadow dom won't penetrate inside and the ones inside won't be leaking to outside of the shadow dom.
+The second benefit is, web components give you a **shadow dom** which allows you to hide the CSS classes into the component.
+So that, you could have truly isolated CSS styling as CSS styles outside of the shadow dom won't penetrate inside and the ones inside won't be leaking to the outside of the shadow dom.

 Another great benefit is for designers.
 Whether you use react, angular or fable a common problem is that you start to write your HTML with the SPA's language with extra augmentations such as JSX or full Fable F# syntax, and then if you have an HTML designer who is not familiar with F#/react, etc in your team, it becomes a problem to sync the designer's code with your own code.
 To solve this problem Shadow DOM gives you **HTML slots**, which allow you to treat HTML as a native templated language with default looks.
 We will investigate slots briefly in our example below.